The Body Is a Doorway

 Sophie Strand

-Sophie Strand is disabled writer based in the Hudson Valley who focuses on the intersection of spirituality, storytelling, and ecology.
-But it would probably be more authentic to call her a neo-troubadour animist with a propensity to spin yarns that inevitably turn into love stories.
+is a writer based in the Hudson Valley who focuses on the intersection of spirituality, storytelling, and ecology.
+Yet it would probably be more authentic to call her a neo-troubadour animist with a propensity to spin yarns that inevitably turn into love stories.
 Give her a salamander and a stone and she’ll write you a love story.
 Sophie was raised by house cats, puff balls, possums, raccoons, and an opinionated, crippled goose.
-In every neighborhood she’s ever lived in she has been known as “the walker”.
 She believes strongly that all thinking happens interstitially – between beings, ideas, differences, mythical gradients.